-Dr. Poulami Roychowdhury is Associate Professor of International and Public Affairs at the Watson Institute (with joint appointment in Sociology) at Brown University.
+Dr. Roychowdhury is Associate Professor of Sociology and International Affairs at Brown University.
 Her research analyzes how political movements influence the evolution, implementation, and enforcement of human rights, with special attention to rights concerning gender-based violence.

 bear.png